hbeale/shell-novice2/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-data-shell/
+creatures/  data/  molecules/  north-pacific-gyre/  notes.txt  pizza.cfg  solar.pdf  writing/
 ~~~
 {: .output}

-Note that if a directory named `Desktop` does not exist in your current working directory this command will return an error.
-Typically a `Desktop` directory exists in your home directory, which we assume is the current working directory of your bash shell.

-Your output should be a list of all the files and sub-directories in your Desktop directory, including the `data-shell` directory you downloaded at the [setup for this lesson]({{ page.root }}{% link setup.md %}).
+Note that if a directory named `data-shell` does not exist in your current working directory this command will return an error.
+Your output should be a list of all the files and sub-directories in the `data-shell` directory you downloaded at the [setup for this lesson]({{ page.root }}{% link setup.md %}).
-On many systems,
-the command line Desktop directory is the same as your GUI Desktop.
-Take a look at your Desktop to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in a hierarchical file system.